Many myths and lies surround conventional nutrition.

-However, we should remember that the soy consumed in Japan and the Western world is very different; Japan eats traditionally fermented soy, whereas the West tends to eat industrially-processed flours and oils.
+Regarding this contrast, we should remember that the soy consumed in Japan and the Western world is very different; Japan eats traditionally fermented soy, whereas the West tends to eat industrially-processed soy flours and oils.

 Nutrition Lie #12 – Avoid Foods High in Cholesterol